WATTLE members are passionate about Teaching and Learning, click on the videos to hear about the benefits of being involved:

 Pictured L-R: WATTLE Executive Committee - Dr Tracey Kuit, Dr Kathryn Harden-Thew, Associate Professor Sarah O'Shea (Chair), Dr Simon Bedford.
 Committee members not pictured: Dr Ruth Walker and Dr Brad Stappenbelt

-UOW continue to deliver excellence in teaching and learning!
-Congratulates the Research and Critical Analysis (RCA) Program team (SMAH) on receiving a 2016 National Award for Programs that Enhance Learning.
-The program received an award for Innovation and Flexibility in curricula, learning and teaching on 1 December 16.
+On 1 December 2016, the Research and Critical Analysis (RCA) Program team (SMAH) received a 2016 National Award for Programs that Enhance Learning for Innovation and Flexibility in curricula, learning and teaching.

-On 16 September 16, WATTLE members Roy Brown and Dr Belinda Gibbons received 2016 National Citations for Outstanding Contributions to Student Learning.
+On 16 September 2016, WATTLE members Roy Brown and Dr Belinda Gibbons received 2016 National Citations for Outstanding Contributions to Student Learning.
 Dr Gibbons pictured second from left.
+Mr Brown was congratulated by the Deputy Vice-Chancellor (Academic) at a WATTLE networking event in October.

 Members are warmly invited to share ideas and feedback at any time.
 Contact us at email@example.com